ajinasokan/apkc/README.md

 App name (My App): Hello World
 ```

-5. Build and run in connected device.
+5. Build APK and run in connected device.
 Logs from app will be streamed after successful run.

 ```shell
 $ cd myapp